- Are file sharing applications, such as Limewire and BitTorrent illegal?

 - If you are a student, a $75 cost-recovery fine is applied to your Bursar account.

 - Your computer is immediately blocked from accessing the IU network, and it will remain blocked for two weeks.

 - You will be unable to register additional computers or devices on the IU network for two weeks.

-- You lose access to the IU VPN, dial-up, and IU Secure for two weeks.
+- You lose access to the IU VPN, and IU Secure for two weeks.

 - You are referred to the appropriate disciplinary office.
 For students, this is the Office of the Dean of Students; for staff, this is a department head and Human Resources; for faculty, this is a department chair and the Dean of Faculties.

 - IU Bloomington students must complete the File Sharing seminar provided by Student Ethics.

 - The blocks remain in place for a minimum of two weeks and until you have completed the copyright tutorial and passed the quiz.

 If you receive a third copyright violation notice:

 - You are sent a "Third Offense" email, including a copy of the complaint from the copyright holder.